For information regarding

 Other Acceptable Formats:

-- Confirmation of language knowledge > confirmed by a language center or a language school.
-The confirmation will only be accepted if it confirms the minimum language level B2 and above.
+- Confirmation of English Language Knowledge > confirmed by a language center or a language school.
+The Confirmation will only be accepted if it confirms the minimum language level B2 and above.

 - Medium of Instruction Certificate – Students who studied their previous studies fully in the English language can provide official confirmation issued by their school.